terminal42/contao-bynder/README.md

 # terminal42/contao-bynder

-This bundle integrates Bynder Asset Management directly into your Contao 4.4+ back end.
-Because as of today, Contao can only work with images that have been uploaded to the filesystem (no filesystem abstraction yet), it works by adding a new tab next to the regular file picker tab where you can choose your images of your Bynder Asset Management account.
+This bundle integrates Bynder Asset Management directly into your Contao 5.3+ back end.
+It works by adding new tab next to the regular file picker tab where you can choose your images of your Bynder Asset Management account.
 You can search and filter your Bynder assets, download and then select them right from the file tree widget.

+You can configure which metadata should be imported and how and the bundle also takes care to map your configured Bynder focus point to Contao's important path configuration.

 ## Why would I need this, if it still downloads all the files to the system?